Frost diagram: Possible confusion related to non-standard conventions / pH used in textbooks

 Arthur Frost stated in his own original publication that there may be potential criticism for his Frost diagram.
 He predicts that “the slopes may not be as easily or accurately recognized as they are the direct numerical values of the oxidation potentials [of the Latimer diagram]”.
 Many inorganic chemists use both the Latimer and Frost diagrams in tandem, using the Latimer for quantitative data, and then converting those data into a Frost diagram for visualization.
 Frost suggested that the numerical values of standard potentials could be added next to the slopes to provide supplemental information.

-In a paper published in the Journal of Chemical Education, Martinez de Ilarduya and Villafañe (1994) warn users of Frost diagrams to be aware of the pH conditions (acid or basic) considered to construct the diagrams.
+Another pitfall is that the pH conditions (acid or basic) considered to construct the diagrams are often left unstated, even though redox potential depends on pH.
 Frost diagrams nE° = −ΔG°/F, classically constructed with the standard potential E°, implicitly refers to acid conditions ([] = 1 M, pH = 0).

 However, in some textbooks the Frost diagram of an element may be confusing for the reader, because the redox potential depends on pH and some notations, or conventions, may differ from the standard conditions and be unclear.

 Because ions participate into redox reactions to balance acid–base reactions related to the O(2-) anions released in solution during reduction, or at the contrary consumed by oxidation reactions, according to Le Chatelier's principle, the oxidizing power of oxidizing agents is exacerbated under acidic conditions (2 H+ + O(2-) <-> H2O) while the reducing power of reducing agents is exacerbated under basic conditions (2 OH- <-> O(2-) + H2O).

 Some textbooks present the reduction potentials calculated under standard conditions, so with [] = 1 M (pH = 0, acid-solution), E° (2 H+ + 2 e- <-> H2), while also discussing redox processes occurring in a basic-solution.
 To attempt to overcome the problem, in the Phillips and Williams Inorganic Chemistry textbook, however, the reduction potentials for basic solutions are calculated with non-standard conditions and unusual conventions ([] = 1 M, pH = 14) according to the following formula:

 E°_{(OH)} = E°_{(pH 14)} = E°_{basic} − E° (2 H2O + 2 e- <-> H2 + 2 OH−) = E°_{basic} + 0.828 V.

 So, to avoid confusion for the reader, it is important to use clear conventions and notations, and to also systematically indicate the pH value (0 or 14) for which the Frost diagrams have been constructed, or even better, to present both curves (for pH 0 and 14) on the same diagram to put in evidence the effect of pH on the redox equilibrium.